Courtroom-Style Multi-Agent Debate with Progressive RAG and Role-Switching for Controversial Claim Verification: Abstract

 \section{Abstract}

 Large language models (LLMs) remain unreliable for high-stakes claim verification due to hallucinations and shallow reasoning.
 While retrieval-augmented generation (RAG) and multi-agent debate (MAD) address this, they are limited by one-pass retrieval and unstructured debate dynamics.
 We propose a courtroom-style multi-agent framework, \sysname, that reformulates verification as a structured, adversarial deliberation.
 Our approach integrates specialized roles (\textit{e.g.}, Plaintiff, Defense, Judge) with Progressive RAG (P-RAG) to dynamically expand and refine the evidence pool during the debate.
 Furthermore, we employ evidence negotiation, self-reflection, and heterogeneous multi-judge aggregation to enforce calibration, robustness, and diversity.
 In zero-shot evaluations on the Check-COVID benchmark, \sysname achieves 81.7\% accuracy, outperforming standard multi-agent debate by 10.0 percentage points, with P-RAG driving the primary performance gains (+7.5 pp).
-We ultimately demonstrate that structural deliberation and model heterogeneity effectively mitigate systematic biases, providing a robust foundation for reliable claim verification.
+We show that the majority of this improvement stems from P-RAG's dynamic coupling of retrieval to the evolving debate, rather than from any single component in isolation; the remaining courtroom mechanisms serve to stabilize and de-bias this process, together providing a robust foundation for reliable claim verification.